judka-uriel/uriel-book/uriel_en.md

 not to kill Iyyov — meaning the angel had such capability (but on the other hand the Talmud asserts that each angel has one mission).

-Midrash Pirkei de‑Rabbi Eliezer [13:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.13.2) identifies it also with the angel Samael.
+Midrash Pirkei DeRabbi Eliezer [13:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.13.2) identifies it also with the angel Samael.
 When in the Garden of Eden the serpent (*nachash*) persuaded the woman to eat the fruit, the serpent was controlled by Samael.
-This is visually represented as Samael appearing mounted upon the serpent, having saddled it like a rider. <!-- see also *Moreh Nevuchim* [2:30](https://www.sefaria.org/Guide_for_the_Perplexed,_Part_2.30.14) -->
+This is visually represented as Samael appearing mounted upon the serpent, having saddled it like a rider. <!-- see also *Moreh Nevukhim* [2:30](https://www.sefaria.org/Guide_for_the_Perplexed,_Part_2.30.14) -->

 When in Pesachim [112b](https://www.sefaria.org/Pesachim.112b.6) it is said that